CVOR Travel Nurse Jobs in Iowa

 CVOR Travel Nurse Pay in Iowa

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+• Competitive weekly pay in the current market range above, made up of taxable wages plus tax-free stipends

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend in every package

 • Health, dental, and vision insurance

-• Call pay on top of base, which matters in CVOR since nearly every contract carries call
+• Call pay on top of base, worth watching in CVOR since nearly every contract carries call

 • Completion bonuses on select contracts and a 401(k) with contribution options

-Weighing CVOR against other cardiac lanes?
-It’s worth a look at travel cath lab RN jobs in Iowa, since the two specialties often overlap for nurses with a cardiac background.
+Cardiac nurses often straddle two lanes, so it’s worth a look at travel cath lab RN jobs in Iowa, since the two specialties often overlap for nurses with a cardiac background.

 Licensing and Credentialing for Iowa CVOR Contracts

-• BLS: Required universally and must be current
+• BLS: Universal, and it must be current

-• CNOR certification (or an equivalent perioperative credential): Strongly preferred at the larger cardiac programs.
-It signals you’ve invested in the specialty and can function independently at a high level.
+• CNOR certification (or an equivalent perioperative credential): The larger cardiac programs prefer it strongly.
+It marks you as someone who invested in the specialty and can function independently at a high level.

 • Bypass pump experience: The single biggest clinical differentiator for CVOR travelers.
-The bigger cardiac and academic programs will ask specifically how many cases, what procedures, and how recently, so be detailed in your profile.
+The bigger cardiac and academic programs will want case counts, procedure types, and recency, so document it thoroughly in your profile.

 • Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
-General OR experience isn’t a substitute for a CVOR background.
+General OR experience doesn’t stand in for a CVOR background.

 How Iowa Compares for CVOR Travelers